SalishSeaCast/tools/docs/index.rst

 * :py:obj:`SalishSeaCmd` - the :ref:`SalishSeaCmdProcessor`

-* :py:obj:`SalishSeaTools` - a :ref:`collection of Python modules <SalishSeaTools>` that facilitate code reuse across the Salish Sea MEOPAR project
+* :py:obj:`SalishSeaToolsPackage` - a :ref:`collection of Python modules <SalishSeaToolsPackage>` that facilitate code reuse across the Salish Sea MEOPAR project

 * :py:obj:`SalishSeaNowcast` - a :ref:`collection of Python modules <SalishSeaNowcastPackage>` associated with running the Salish Sea NEMO model in a daily nowcast/forecast mode